Masterclass

 B. Why Fundraising Strategy Matters for Growth

-- Running out of cash before your next milestone
+- You may run out of money before reaching your next significant milestone.

-On the other hand, smart fundraising creates a virtuous cycle:
+On the other hand, efficient and timely fundraising will create a virtuous cycle:

 C. Key Terms Every Founder Should Know